-Of the 10 Non-States Members appointed, two are women (Emily Litten (pictured) on Health and Social Care; Grace Ruddy on Scrutiny).
-This is double the number of female NSMs compared with the last States term (Gill Morris on Scrutiny), which is positive – but it’s still low.
+Of the 10 Non-States Members appointed, two were women (Emily Litten (pictured) on Health and Social Care; Grace Ruddy on Scrutiny).
+This was double the number of female NSMs compared with the last States term (Gill Morris on Scrutiny), which is positive – but it’s still low.

-From the data given by the committees we conclude:
+From the data given by the committees we concluded:

 - In total the six committees received 101 applications.
 The average number of applications for each individual principal committee was 14.
 This is positive, showing a healthy level of interest considering it is a demanding role.
 Though of course, a larger candidate pool would lead to a greater choice of talent.

 - The Scrutiny Management Committee advertised in the Press and the ad was posted on gov.gg social media, whereas the other five committees put out a media release which was also posted on gov.gg social media.
 Advertising had a significant impact – Scrutiny had 31 applications whereas the other committees averaged 14 each.
 Perhaps the principal committees could fund a joint ad next time?

 - Although on average there was one application from a woman for every three from a man, there was significant variation between committees.
 The split for Economic Development was 1 woman: 13 men, whereas Employment and Social Security was 6 women: 8 men.